 If you consider Cyclone Gabrielle in the context of other natural disasters that New Zealand has recently faced, it was very significant.
 In terms of cost to the country, the quantum of impact is somewhere between the financial impact of the Kaikōura and Christchurch earthquakes.
-This is according to our Minister of Finance and Minister for Cyclone Recovery, Grant Robertson, who spoke to Beca employees at Beca House in Auckland last week.
+This is according to our Minister of Finance and Minister for Cyclone Recovery, Grant Robertson, who spoke to Beca employees at Beca House in Auckland earlier this year.

 As we look to recovery, one key difference between the Christchurch earthquake and Cyclone Gabrielle is that so much of what needs to be repaired or rebuilt is public infrastructure (i.e. roads, rail, electricity, telecommunications) and is predominantly the responsibility of central and local government, whereas in Christchurch there was a large domestic effect to people’s homes, the repairs of which were mostly funded by private insurance.